DanielRomeroResano/CarlaImageSegmentation/README.md

     - Pandas, numpy, sklearn, and matplotlib are needed

   - Model Evaluation (TestModels.ipynb):
-    - The models trained are stored into .h5 files now this file loads them and test them against a real or simulated dataset.
+    - The models trained are stored into .h5 files now this file loads them and test them against a simulated dataset (newly generated and unseen during training/testing/validation)
+    - Then the file generates a video prediciton for all the data passed sequentially so that it can be saved in order.

   -Previous Train Unets folder shows the results of running the trainAll jupyter for each of the models (please note that Unet is the example in the main folder)